-Power BI Clustered Column Chart is used to display vertical bars of multiple data regions (Measures) against single Metric.
-In this article we will show you, How to Create Clustered Column Chart in Power BI with example.
+Power BI Clustered Column Chart is used to display vertical bars of multiple data regions (Measures) against a single Metric.
+Let me show you how to Create a Clustered Column Chart in Power BI with examples.

 For this Power BI Clustered Column Chart demo, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+So, Please refer to Connect Power BI to SQL Server article to understand the Data Source in Power BI.

 How to Create a Clustered Column Chart in Power BI

 First, click on the Clustered Column Chart under the Visualization section.
-This will automatically create a Clustered Column Chart with dummy data as shown in the below screenshot.
+It will automatically create a Clustered Column Chart with dummy data, as shown in the below screenshot.

-In order to add data to Power BI Clustered Column Chart, we have to add required fields:
+To add data to the Power BI Clustered Column Chart, we have to add the required fields:

-- Axis: Please specify the Main Column that represent the Verical Axis.
+- Axis: Please specify the Main Column that represents the Vertical Axis.

-- Legend: Specify the second Column that represent Vertical Bars (or bar colors).
+- Legend: Specify the second Column that represents Vertical Bars (or bar colors).

-Let me drag the Sales Amount from Fields section to Values field
+Let me drag the Sales Amount from the Fields section to the Values field

-Next, let me add English Country Region Name to Axis section to create a Column Chart.
+Next, let me add the English Country Region Name to the Axis section to create a Column Chart.
 This Chart shows the Sales Amount by English Country Region Name.

-Next, add English Occupation from DimCustomer table to the Legend section.
+Next, add English Occupation from the DimCustomer table to the Legend section.

 Create a Clustered Column Chart Approach 2

-In order to create a Clustered Column Chart, first Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Clustered Column Chart, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
+It will create a Column Chart, as we have shown below.

-Next, let me add English Country Region Name to Axis section, and English Occupation to the Legend Section.
-This will automatically create a Clustered Column Chart for you.
+Next, let me add the English Country Region Name to the Axis section and English Occupation to the Legend section.
+It automatically creates a Clustered Column Chart using Country and Occupation columns for you.

 Hover over any vertical bar will show you the Tool-tip of Country Name, Customer Occupation, and Sales Amount

-NOTE: Formatting options for both Column Chart and Clustered Column Chart are same.
-So, I suggest you to refer Format Column Chart article to understand the steps involved in formatting the Clustered Columns.
+NOTE: Formatting options for both Column Chart and Clustered Column Chart are the same.
+So, I suggest you refer to the Format Column Chart article to understand the steps involved in formatting the Clustered Columns.